top-guns/etl-gun/README.md

 # Features

 * Simple way to use, consists of 3 steps: 1) Endpoints creation 2) Piplines creation 3) Run piplines in needed order
+* You can use javascript and typescript with **RxJs-ETL-Kit**, which writen in typescript itself
 * Full compatibility with **RsJs** library, it's observables, operators etc.
 * Extract data from the different source endpoints, for example PostgreSql, csv, json, xml
 * Transform data with **RxJs** and **RxJs-ETL-Kit** operators and any custom js handlers via **map** operator for example